A Dataset of Provincial Carbon Emissions Reduction

 References

-Wang, We.
-J., Chen, Z. L.
+Wang, W. J., Chen, Z. L.

 Research on the allocation scheme of initial carbon quota in provincial regions

-of China: Based on the perspective of responsibility and goal, fairness and
+of China: based on the perspective of responsibility and goal, fairness and

 efficiency [J].
 Management World, 2019, 35(3): 81–98.